 Quality of Filters

 Even an air purifier that has all three filters may not perform up to the mark if the manufacturer is not using the highest quality air filters.
-To make sure that you get maximum protection always buy air purifiers from trusted brands like Honeywell.
-They use international grade HEPA filters and have patented filter technology such as HiSivTM.
+We use international grade HEPA filters and have patented filter technology such as HiSivTM.